chanzuckerberg/fogg/README.md

 ## Releasing

-The release process is mostly automated.
-To run a release, first make sure of a few things–
+The release process is mostly automated but has some rough edges.
+To run a release follow these steps

 1. you are running docker
 1. you have access to write to [chanzuckerberg/homebrew-tap](https://github.com/chanzuckerberg/homebrew-tap)
+1. ensure that you have a `GITHUB_TOKEN` environment variable set that has permissions to do releases on this project
+1. run `git clean -fdx`
 1. you have run `make setup`

-Once those preconditions are met, you should be able to 'just' run `make release`.
+1. run `make release`

 ## Contributing